 Schedule: Schedule of Theological Courses is in progress.
 Please check back or contact Megan Deichl - see below.

-To register for a single Theological Course (as opposed to enrolling in the Certificate Program) contact: Megan Deichl, Associate Director, Institute for Ongoing Formation Phone: 847.837.4558 Email: email@example.com
+To register: for a single Theological Course (as opposed to enrolling in the Certificate Program) contact: Megan Deichl, Associate Director, Institute for Ongoing Formation Phone: 847.837.4558 Email: firstname.lastname@example.org

 Individual Courses may be taken by Certified Catechists for Certification Renewal.

-Five Ministerial Courses and Workshops
+Five Ministerial Courses and Workshop

 Ministerial Courses and Workshops are offered by either the Office of Catechesis & Youth Ministry or the Office of Catholic Schools.
 Which courses are required depends on the position held.